How to Replace Blown Headlights

 Xenon lights — also known as HID bulbs — are increasingly popular in new cars, having first come to use in luxury vehicles.
 HID stands for High Intensity Discharge, meaning you get more light that goes further in the dark.

-Purchase one or two bulbs at your local auto parts store.
+Purchase one or two bulbs at your local car parts store.
 You may want to buy extra to have a spare for future or in case you drop one – they can be quite delicate and prone to smashing!

 2. Turn your engine & headlights off